Computer-Aided Design Technology

-In addition to applied technical courses, Computer-Aided Design (CAD) Technology includes an optional co-op experience.
-Students must complete EBE 1000, Employability Skills, as a technical elective and then work with the Office of Career Management to secure an appropriate co-op site.
+In addition to applied technical courses, Computer-Aided Design (CAD) Technology includes a co-op experience.
+Students must complete EBE 1000, Employability Skills, and then work with the Office of Career Management to secure an appropriate co-op site.

 The program schedule that follows is designed for full-time students who have completed all prerequisites and who have no college preparatory recommendations.
 Many individuals, especially part-time students, and those taking college preparatory courses, will require additional semesters of study.
 Students should consult their academic advisor for help in planning their schedules.

 Upon completion of an Associate of Applied Science degree in Computer-Aided Design (CAD) Technology, a graduate will be able to:

 - Design, produce, and document a finished product per quality specifications using knowledge of engineering, materials, metrology, and manufacturing process.

 - Use computers in troubleshooting, maintenance planning, and report writing.

 - Demonstrate basic knowledge of manufacturing processes, including safety, cost, documentation, material selection, fabrication, and assembly.

 - Formulate and analyze the mathematical models for physical and engineering problems.

 - Use commonly-available instruments, schematics, operating manuals, and troubleshooting guides.